Lifelong Graph Learning: Feature Graph Network

-In this way, for each node $v\in\mathcal{V}$, we can construct an associated feature graph $\mathcal{G}^\mathcal{F}$.
-We next establish their associated feature adjacency matrices via feature interaction.
+In this way, for each node $v\in\mathcal{V}$, we have a feature graph $\mathcal{G}^\mathcal{F}$.
+We next establish their relationship by defining the feature adjacency matrices via feature cross-correlation.

-\subsubsection{Feature Adjacency Matrix}
+\subsection{Feature Adjacency Matrix}

-For each quartet in continuum \eqref{eq:continuum}, the edges between $\mathbf{x}$ and its neighbors $\mathcal{N}(\mathbf{x})$ models the relationship of their features.
-Therefore, feature interaction can be modeled as the cross-correlation matrix of the feature vectors, so that the $k$-hop $c$-th channel feature adjacency matrix is defined as:
+For each item in continuum \eqref{eq:continuum}, the edges between $\mathbf{x}$ and its neighbors $\mathcal{N}(\mathbf{x})$ imply the existence of correlations between their features.
+We model the feature adjacency as the correlation over the $k$-hop neighborhood $\mathcal{N}_k(\mathbf{x})$ and for each of the $c$ channels independently, where $c = 1, \dots, C$: